VitomsCatena/project/README.md

 # project

-an educational site.
+An educational site.
-Well am planning to make this an eductaional website to nteach people random skills.
+Well am planning to make this an eductaional website to teach people random skills.
 **I will be using my alx headphones project as a guide**